pytask-dev/pytask/README.rst

 Citation
 --------

-If you rely on pytask for your research, please cite it with
+If you rely on pytask to manage your research project, please cite it with

 .. code-block::

     @Unpublished{Raabe2020,
-        Title  = {A Python tool for managing research workflows.}, Author = {Tobias Raabe},
+        Title  = {A Python tool for managing scientific workflows.}, Author = {Tobias Raabe},
         Year   = {2020},
         Url    = {https://github.com/pytask-dev/pytask}